aniloncloud/amazon-nova-samples/speech-to-speech/workshops/python-server/README.md

 - **Environment variable issues**: Ensure the `.env` file is properly sourced in your shell
 - **Agent selection errors**: Make sure to use `--agent mcp` or `--agent strands` when using those integrations
 - **AWS credential errors**: Check that AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are set correctly
+- **Knowledge Base errors**: Verify your knowledge base is correctly set up and the IDs are properly configured in your environment

 ### Logs